 This brings us to our first important point, which is that these are the only two types of individuals who may even be subject to the exit tax.

 Even if you have been on an H1B, EB-5, or L-1 visa for a hundred years, you are not subject to the exit tax.

 Only Covered Expatriates

-Even if you may be considered a Long-Term Resident or US Citizen, that does not mean you will be subject to exit tax.
-Rather, in order to become subject to the exit tax you must be a covered expatriate.
+Even if you may be considered a Long-Term Resident or US Citizen, that does not mean you will be subject to the exit tax.
+Rather, in order to become subject to the exit tax, you must be a covered expatriate.
 There are three (3) tests a taxpayer can use to determine whether or not they fall into the category of covered expatriate:

 - Net-Worth Test;

 - Net Income Tax Liability Test; or (not “and”)

 - Failure to Certify under Penalty of Perjury of Five Years of Tax Compliance Test.